alexey-krasnov/ReactionMiner/README.md

 [Reaction Miner: An Integrated System for Chemical Reaction Extraction from Textual Data](https://aclanthology.org/2023.emnlp-demo.36/)

 ## 🛠️ Environment and Installation
+For using the PDF-to-Text module in Reaction Miner, ensure Maven and Java 1.8 are installed.

 To get started, simply run
 ```
 pip install git+https://github.com/alexey-krasnov/ReactionMiner